Home/Compare/OpenMemory vs MemOS

 Which is better maintained, OpenMemory or MemOS?

-OpenMemory: Active.
+OpenMemory: Very active.
 MemOS: Very active.
 Compare maintenance labels, days since push, and release cadence in the trust section below - stars alone do not measure maintenance.

 Where are the full trust reports for OpenMemory and MemOS?

-GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: OpenMemory: /tools/caviraoss-openmemory/trust; MemOS: /tools/memtensor-memos/trust.
+GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: OpenMemory trust report; MemOS trust report.